 2.7 Bad Office Jokes

-Fun employee newsletter ideas don’t get any more classic or easier to include than bad office jokes.
+Fun newsletter ideas for work don’t get any more classic or easier to include than bad office jokes.
 These little snippets are brilliant at destressing people, providing a little moment of groan-inducing joy.
 Plus, the internet is full of resources to keep the giggle tank full.
 Here are some of our favorites:

 “My memory has gotten so bad it has actually caused me to lose my job.
 I’m still employed.
 I just can’t remember where.”